 - Attending meetings and/or during telephone calls to us;

 - Corresponding with us by email, in which case we may retain the content of your email messages together with your email address and our responses;

 - Supplying us with your personal information by signing up to receive a newsletter or to attend an event;

-- Supplying us with your personal information as part of the recruitment process;
+- Supplying us with your personal information as part of the recruitment or supplier engagement process;

 We will not collect sensitive (special category) personal information from visitors to our website, clients or our employees, except where necessitated by the terms of our engagement.
 ‘Sensitive personal information’ includes information about racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 Any sensitive personal information collected as part of our lawful processing obligations will be protected using best practice information security controls.

 How we use your personal information

 We will use your personal information solely for the purpose for which it was provided and share it with EE partners, staff and consultants on a ‘need to know’ basis.
 We will not use your data for other purposes without your explicit consent.

 We use cloud based applications and providers for information storage.
-Data is stored in the EU, but may be transferred for hosting/storage to the United States.
+Data is by preference stored in the EU, but may be transferred for hosting/storage to the United States.
 We will only send data outside of the EU where an organization employs data protection rules that are recognised as being equivalent.
 We only use suppliers who implement the same level of security controls (or stronger) as we do ourselves.